llllIHARWINDERIllll/AdiphyBot/README.md

 ## Thanks

-<b>Please star the repository and follow me to be the first one to know more about my new creations! ʕ•ᴥ•ʔ</b>
+<b>Please star this repository and follow me to be the first one to know more about my new creations! ʕ•ᴥ•ʔ</b>

 **llllIHARWINDERIllll** © 2017+, Released under the [MIT License].<br>
 Authored and maintained by llllIHARWINDERIllll.